balanced/balanced-docs/overview/best_practices.rst

 Soft descriptors have the following limits:

-- Debits: Truncated to 18 characters.
+- Debits (Cards): 18 characters.
+- Debits (ACH): 14 characters
-- Credits: Truncated to 14 characters.
+- Credits: 14 characters.

 Balanced recommends the following format for soft descriptors from left to right, space permitting: